 The trip from Mangalore Temple Tour can easily be covered by car in terms of distance and time.
 You may halt during the trip at your convenience anytime, anywhere and enjoy your short break.
 Distance between Mangalore to Kollur Mookambika and all nearby is always a pleasant journey with MTC cabs.

-Mangalore Travels Corporations has a large fleet of hatchbacks, sedans, and MUVs in its fleet and customers can always select the most suitable car as per their requirements and budget.
-Rest assured you will have a convenient and enjoyable journey with MTC cabs Mangalore Temple Tour taxi service.
+Mangalore Travels Corporation has a large fleet of hatchbacks, sedans, and MUVs in its fleet and customers can always select the most suitable car as per their requirements and budget.
+Rest assured you will have a convenient and enjoyable journey with MTC Cabs Mangalore Temple Tour taxi service.

 Our courteous Chauffeurs make all efforts to ensure that our customers feel comfortable during the journey.
 The following table mentions the various taxi options available for booking Cabs from Mangalore Temple trips.

 Toyota Innova 6/7 passengers Travelling in Small Group

 Tempo Traveller 12 passengers Traveling in Large Group

 We assure to get a reasonable Mangalore to Temple Tour cab fare at Mangalore Travels Corporation.
 We make sure that the associated terms and condition declared on our website is exactly what the customer is expected to pay.
 Below shows the breakup of the taxi fare from Mangalore to Nearby temples: